FreddieRidell/freddieridell.com/src/content/blog/2019-03-bailout-returning.md

 ---
 title: Bailout Returning
-abstract: My prefered way of handling returning from functions, and why.
+abstract: My prefered way of handling returning from functions, and why I prefer it.
+tldr: Instead of wrapping most of your function in a conditional, why not just return early?
 published: 2019-03-04
 type: blog
 tags: